IVF Cost | The Infertility Center of St. Louis

 Since infertility treatment is expensive, we try to soften its impact by achieving the highest possible pregnancy rates, and thus reduce the number of treatment attempts and the overall expense.
 We also make sure not to charge extra for unnecessary testing or ineffective preliminary treatment approaches, a common practice unfortunately in many infertility clinics.
 We only recommend what we feel is necessary to help you achieve a pregnancy as soon as possible.
 Furthermore, we have no hidden extra charges added on which in most clinics result result in much higher costs.
 Our fees are “global” and there is no added itemization of extra surprise costs.

 Couples often ask if there is a discount for subsequent cycles if they don’t get pregnant with the first cycle.
 Usually yes.
 With our remarkable vitrification technique for embryo freezing, the pregnancy rate for subsequent frozen embryo transfers is just as high or higher as for fresh IVF, but the cost is about one third less than the cost of a regular IVF cycle.
 So by getting high pregnancy rates with the fresh IVF cycle, and pregnancy rates, just as high with the less expensive subsequent frozen embryo cycles, your overall cost is dramatically lowered.
-In addition, our “mini-IVF” protocol can reduce your cost even further.
+Our “mini-IVF” protocol can reduce your cost very dramatically.

 Often, insurance pays for drugs even when it does not pay for IVF itself.
 The medications for IVF can be very expensive, and so we refer you only to the best discount pharmacies.
-Also, if you qualify for our “mini-ivf” protocol, your drug cost will be $3000 less than conventional IVF.
+Also, if you qualify for our “mini-ivf” protocol, your drug cost will be as much as $6,000 less than conventional IVF.

 Better results are the ultimate method for cost savings, but also our charges remain reasonable because we don’t try to burden you with unnecessary and costly testing or low-yield procedures prior to your IVF.

-No, it is most useful for older women, women with low ovarian reserve, and women who want the least hormonal disruption of their lives.
-There are still many patients who are happy with conventional stimulation.
-However, many of these women also prefer mini-IVF because of the lower cost and the lack of any risk of hyperstimulating syndrome.
+At first, until several years ago, the answer was “no.” It is most useful for older women, women with low ovarian reserve, and women who want the least hormonal disruption of their lives.
+But now we know that in addition to being safer and less expensive, it also gives the best results.
+Now, after 16 years of studying our own mini-IVF results, we recommend it for all patients.
+Most women prefer mini-IVF because of the lower cost and the lack of any risk of hyperstimulating syndrome.
 It may be trickier for the IVF clinic but much simpler for the patient!

 The Cost of Frozen Embryos & Eggs